Join us

 The following are the required criteria to qualify as a member:

-The EDHE CoPs have grown to become the university voice of entrepreneurship that is called upon for information, guidance, advice and engagement with other public and private sector entities.
+The EDHE CoPs have grown to become the university voice of entrepreneurship, which is called upon for information, guidance, advice, and engagement with other public and private sector entities.
 The leaders of the CoPs, specifically, have an important task as the face of these entities.
 The advocacy and influence of CoPs, however subtle and behind the scenes, is significant.

-Few other roles and structures hold the opportunity of creating real change, from grassroots to policy level.
+Few other roles and structures hold the opportunity to create real change from the grassroots to the policy level.

 a) Token of membership